 In 1992, the New York Mets added Bobby Bonilla to their payroll.
 He was a disappointment.
 In 1999, they added Bonilla to their payroll again.
 He was a major disappointment.
-And in 2011, Bonilla, who will be both 47 years old and retired for a decade, will find himself on the Mets' payroll again, and he will stay there for twenty-five years.
+And in 2015, Bonilla, who will be both 47 years old and retired for a decade, is still on the Mets' payroll, and he will stay there for twenty-one more years.
 From the Wall Street Journal:

 [...]
 Bobby Bonilla will remain on the franchise's payroll for 25 years, collecting an annual salary of $1,193,248.20.
 Those are the terms the Mets agreed to Jan.
 3, 2000, when they bought out the final year of Mr. Bonilla's contract.

 This arrangement has been public knowledge for a while, but now that it's resurfacing, we really need to address it.
 Consider this: the Mets decided that they would rather pay nearly $30 million in the future than pay $5.9 million in 2000.
 What's their rationale?
-A few possibilities are listed after the jump.
+A few possibilities:

 - The Mets figured that the dollar would be worth nothing in the coming decades.
 Hundred-dollar bills would be used to fuel bonfires, over which Americans would heat dinners consisting of Ramen noodles and canned beans -- the new forms of currency.
 It's money you can eat!
 Neato!